Exceptional architectural quality.

 The individual communities with rooms, a shared kitchen and a common dining area each offer space for 13 residents and one caregiver, which generates a manageable, family-like atmosphere.
 Balconies and loggias finished in wood, exposed wooden surfaces in the rooms, common areas and meeting zones, as well as varied pathways and vistas within the building create a stimulating environment and feel-good atmosphere.
 The rooms vary slightly according to location and orientation, but all have a window with an opening casement and one with a low, heated seating parapet.
 The ancillary nursing care rooms are located in the centre so that short distances and economical operational management are ensured during everyday tasks.

 Thanks to a detailed fire protection concept with appropriate compensation measures, the nursing home could be erected as a pre-fabricated passive house construction wooden building on one basement level, using a timber-frame construction or cross-laminated timber walls and timber rib or cross-laminated timber solid ceilings, depending on the structural or building physics requirements.
 The façade is made of untreated native larch, the walls inside were largely executed with cross-laminated timber surfaces in visible quality.
 In addition to the specific properties of the wood, different views, rooms flooded with light, the direct relationship to open spaces and greenery, diverse seating and lounging options inside the building and in the gardens, as well as a varied sequence of sunny and shaded outdoor areas contribute to the friendly ambience in this last abode for people.

-Awards: European Green Building Award
+European Green Building Award

 Photo credits: Pierer Photography